Instructional Design and Technology - 2020-21 Graduate Catalog

 To earn a Master of Education degree, candidates may pursue one of two plans.

 Plan I - Thesis: Under this research-centered plan, students must take a minimum of 33 semester hours of graduate credit, write a thesis, and pass a final oral examination.

-Plan II - Major Project/Comprehensive Examination: Under this course-centered plan, students must take a minimum of 36 semester hours of graduate credit, write, and defend a major project or comprehensive examination.
+Plan II - Major Portfolio: Under this course-centered plan, students must take a minimum of 30 semester hours of graduate credit and create an ePortfolio.

 In order to maximize graduate offerings in relation to career goals, the remainder of the degree program is designed by each student in consultation with their graduate advisor.
 Persons who have undergraduate work in a component area of Instructional Design and Technology may pursue a degree program to broaden their career opportunities.
 Persons from education, health care, government, military, business or industry may similarly individualize their degree programs.
 Additional program materials may be obtained from the graduate coordinator.

 Please access graduate courses online at http://www.bgsu.edu/registration-records/courses-and-classes/class-course-information.html.
-Graduate courses offered by the Instructional Design and Technology program use the prefixes: IDT (or LRND).
+Graduate courses offered by the Instructional Design and Technology program use the prefixes: IDT.